 Apart from the family home, there are other exemptions from CGT and special rules that apply to gains made in relation to certain other assets, such as:

 None of the above exemptions apply when the gains arise through trading or business activities as distinct from occasional sales and disposals.

 When you sell a business, shares in a trading company or your interest in a trading partnership, you will often be able to claim BADR so that you only have to pay 10% CGT rather than the normal rate of 20%.

 When the relief was first introduced there was a lifetime limit of £1m for gains.
 This was increased to £2m with effect from 6 April 2010, to £5m from 23 June 2010 and to £10m from 6 April 2011.
 From 11 March 2020, this limit was permanently reduced to £1 million.

 are in business, for example as a sole trader or as a partner in a trading business

 There are a number of qualifying conditions that you must meet in order to qualify for the relief.
 The lifetime limit means that you can qualify for the relief more than once, subject only to the fact that 20% tax will be charged once your total qualifying capital gains exceed £1m.

-Since 17 March 2016, a variant of ER, called Investors’ Relief (IR), is available to investors in unlisted trading companies.
+Since 17 March 2016, a variant of BADR, called Investors’ Relief (IR), is available to investors in unlisted trading companies.
 This relief applies a 10% rate of

 CGT to gains accruing on the disposal of ordinary shares in an unlisted trading company up to an additional lifetime cap of £10 million.
 Shares must be held for a minimum period of three years to qualify.